 Action

-This is granular action that can be performed on the object, in the context of associated resource.
-Complete list of such actions are mentioned here An action may depend upon another action, for example, a user can perform any operation on any event of an asset, provided user also has read access for that asset.
+This is a granular action that can be performed on the object, in the context of associated resource.
+Complete list of such actions are mentioned here.
+An action may depend upon another action.
+For example, a user can perform any operation on any event of an asset, provided user also has read access for that asset.
 If such is the case, then both of these actions must be present in same policy.

 If read access on an asset and allow access for event are provided in different policies, then dependency would not be considered as fulfilled and policy creation update would fail.
 Hence, it is important to consider action dependency during policy creation or update.